Eisenhower Chapter of the National Honor Society By-Laws

 Section 5.
 An active member of the National Honor Society who transfers to Mill Valey will be automatically accepted for membership in this chapter upon proof of good standing, provided in writing from a former Principal, Counselor, or Faculty Sponsor.
 This transfer member will attain the required standards established in chapter by-laws within one semester and then maintain the membership requirements for this chapter in order to retain his/her membership.

 Section 1.
 Any member who falls below the standards of scholarship, leadership, character, or service may be dismissed from the Eisenhower Chapter of the National Honor Society.
 A member of the National Honor Society is expected to maintain an active role in service and leadership to his/her school and community.

 Section 2.
-If a member’s cumulative grade point average falls below the standard in effect when he/she was selected (3.2), he/she will be given written warning and a time period of improvement.
-If the cumulative grade point average remains below a 3.2, at the end of the warning period, the student may be dismissed from the chapter.
+If a member’s cumulative grade point average falls below the standard in effect when he/she was selected, he/she will be given written warning and a time period of improvement.
+If the cumulative grade point average remains below the standard, at the end of the warning period, the student may be dismissed from the chapter.